dspeterson/dory/doc/design.md

 ### Message Rate Limiting

-Bruce provides optional message rate limiting on a per-topic basis.
+Dory provides optional message rate limiting on a per-topic basis.
 The motivation is to deal with situations in which buggy client code sends an unreasonably large volume of messages for some topic T. Without rate limiting, this might stress the Kafka cluster to the point where it can no longer keep up with the message volume.
-The result is likely to be slowness in message processing that affects many topics, causing Bruce to discard messages across many topics.
-The goal of rate limiting is to contain the damage by discarding excess messages for topic T, preventing the Kafka cluster from becoming overwhelmed and forcing Bruce to discard messages for other topics.
+The result is likely to be slowness in message processing that affects many topics, causing Dory to discard messages across many topics.
+The goal of rate limiting is to contain the damage by discarding excess messages for topic T, preventing the Kafka cluster from becoming overwhelmed and forcing Dory to discard messages for other topics.
 To specify a rate limiting configuration, you provide an interval length in milliseconds and a maximum number of messages for a given topic that should be allowed within an interval of that length.
-Bruce implements rate limiting by assigning its own internal timestamps to messages as they are created using a clock that increases monotonically, and is guaranteed to be unaffected by changes made to the system wall clock.
+Dory implements rate limiting by assigning its own internal timestamps to messages as they are created using a clock that increases monotonically, and is guaranteed to be unaffected by changes made to the system wall clock.
 Therefore there is no danger of messages being erroneously discarded by the rate limiting mechanism if the system clock is set back.
-As with all other types of discards, messages discarded by the rate limiting mechanism will be included in Bruce's discard reports.
+As with all other types of discards, messages discarded by the rate limiting mechanism will be included in Dory's discard reports.

 Next: [detailed configuration](../README.md#detailed-configuration).